 Make delicious, soft flatbread with just two ingredients.
 No yeast required!
 This quick and easy recipe is perfect for homemade naan, homemade pizza crust, soft tacos and burgers.

-2-ingredient flat bread is so simple to make, and you can use it in so many different ways.
+This 2-ingredient flat bread is so darn easy to make, and it’s SO GOOD!

 You do need to use self-rising flour, but I’ll tell you how to make that with regular flour, baking powder and salt.
 And you do need to use Greek yogurt as opposed to regular yogurt because of the thicker consistency.

 Apparently, you can use sour cream instead of Greek yogurt, but I haven’t tried that substitution yet.
 When I do, I’ll report back.